-You should start by considering the space you’re working with.
-There are 3 options of commode style: 2 piece, 1 piece & wall mount.
-A 2 piece toilet has a tank and bowl that are sold separate; the Plumber will need to bolt them together during installation.
-A 1 piece commode is as it sounds, the tank & bowl come pre-molded together.
-The 3rd, but more costly option in toilets, are the wall-mounted commodes.
-A wall-mounted commode requires a licensed Plumber for installation as the “tank” and frame of the commode are hidden inside the wall.
+A two-piece toilet has a tank and bowl that are sold separately; the plumber will need to bolt them together during installation.
+A one-piece commode is exactly as it sounds, with the tank and bowl coming pre-molded together.
+The third, but most costly option, are wall-mounted commodes.
+A wall-mounted commode requires a licensed plumber for installation as the “tank” and frame of the commode are hidden inside the wall.
 Keep in mind that while this will save you space in the restroom, it will be more costly to repair down the road.

 Next, let’s discuss toilet color options.
 The standard white toilet will by far be your least expensive option.
 As with appliances and cars, commodes can come in a variety of color; just be warned that those options will raise the price tag on your initial purchase and possibly lower the future resell options available on your home.

 Let’s transition to commode bowl shapes.
 The standard bowl shape is elongated.
 While this does take up a few extra inches of space in your bathroom, it allows for a little more adult comfort during those longer visits.
 A round bowl could save space if that is what you’re looking to do.
 On average, costs are about the same between these two toilet options.